Romilly Madew - Chief Executive

 Romilly Madew is passionate about creating sustainable buildings, communities and cities.
 Since 2006, Romilly has led the Green Building Council of Australia, and has a global reputation as an influential advocate and change agent.

-Romilly is a board member of the World Green Building Council, which is mobilising the global efforts of more than 100 green building councils; she was instrumental in establishing the NZ, South African, Hong Kong and Indonesian GBCs, as well as the Asia Pacific Green Building Network.
+Romilly is a board and executive committee member of the World Green Building Council, which is mobilising the global efforts of 100 green building councils; she was instrumental in establishing the New Zealand, South African, Hong Kong and Indonesian GBCs, as well as the Asia Pacific Green Building Network.

 An experienced and charismatic keynote speaker and media commentator, Romilly shares her insights in dozens of publications each year, and was the author of the seminal Dollars and Sense of Green Building (2006), the first report to outline the business case for green building in Australia.